Stucco Patch Materials: What Actually Works

 Written by Stucco Champions — Southern California’s Authority on Exterior Plastering.

-Walk down the aisle of any big-box hardware store, and you will see a dozen different tubs, bags, and boxes labeled "Stucco Patch."
-For a homeowner, this is confusing.
-For a professional, the difference between these products is the difference between a permanent repair and a patch that pops out in six months.
+Walk down the masonry aisle of any big-box hardware store, and you will encounter dozens of tubs, bags, and boxes broadly labeled "Stucco Patch."
+For a homeowner, the selection is overwhelming.
+For a professional plasterer, the difference between these products dictates the difference between a permanent structural repair and a patch that pops out of the wall in six months.

-Not all patch materials are created equal.
-Some are essentially "exterior spackle," while others are hydraulic cements engineered for structural load.
-This guide breaks down the chemistry of the most common materials and when to use them.
+Not all patching materials are created equal.
+Some are essentially "exterior spackle" designed for cosmetics, while others are advanced hydraulic cements engineered to bear structural loads.
+This guide breaks down the chemistry of the four most common materials and dictates exactly when to use them.

 Free Assessment